 Who is being invited to take part?

-Businesses and charities across the UK have been selected at random from the Government’s Inter-Departmental Business Register and charities have been selected from the Charity Commission database in England and Wales, the Office of the Scottish Charity Regulator, and the Charity Commission for Northern Ireland.
+Businesses across the UK have been selected at random from the Government’s Inter-Departmental Business Register.
+Charities have been selected from the Charity Commission database in England and Wales, the Office of the Scottish Charity Regulator, and the Charity Commission for Northern Ireland.
 Within these organisations, Ipsos MORI is inviting the senior person with the most knowledge or responsibility when it comes to cyber security to take part.
 In some organisations this might be a specific individual or Head of Department, while in other organisations it might be the business owner or one of the charity trustees.

 What does participation involve?